 Results related to our Mobility business unit are reported as discontinued operations for all periods presented.
 See Part I, Item 1, Note 2Discontinued Operations, of the Notes to Consolidated Condensed Financial Statements included in this Quarterly Report on Form 10-Q for further information.
 Unless otherwise noted, amounts and disclosures throughout our Management's Discussion and Analysis of Financial Condition and Results of Operations relate to our continuing operations.
+We use a 52/53 week fiscal calendar with the fourth quarter ending on the Monday nearest December 31.
+Fiscal 2021 ending on January 3, 2022 will be a 53-week year with the additional week included in the fourth quarter.
+Fiscal 2020 was a 52-week year.

 While our customers include both OEMs and EMS providers, we measure customers based on OEM companies, as they are the ultimate end customers.
-Sales to our ten largest customers collectively accounted for 45% and 42% of our net sales for the quarters ended March 29, 2021 and March 30, 2020, respectively.
-We sell to OEMs both directly and indirectly through EMS providers.
+Sales to our ten largest customers collectively accounted for 41% of our net sales for both the quarter and three quarters ended September 27, 2021.
+Sales to our ten largest customers accounted for 40% and 38% of our net sales for the quarter and three quarters ended September 28, 2020, respectively.
+We sell to OEMs both directly and indirectly through EMSproviders.